yuchsiao/caplet/README.md

 python caplet_gds2geo.py -l sample.tech cap_inverter.gds
 ```

-**`caplet_geo` ** decomposes 2D polygons into non-overlapping 3D rectangles, and generate piecewise constant (PWC) basis functions or instantiable basis functions of your choice.
+**`caplet_geo`:** decomposes 2D polygons into non-overlapping 3D rectangles, and generate piecewise constant (PWC) basis functions or instantiable basis functions of your choice.
 The usage should be straightforward: open a .geo file, select the type of basis function type and parameters for your purpose, and click on **Extract** to extract the capacitance matrix using `caplet_solver`. `caplet_geo` also provides iterative schemes for calculating the finely discreted PWC reference capacitance matrices for accuracy comparison.

 Similar to `caplet_geo`, The Command Line Interface (CLI) version `caplet_geo_cli` also generates either type of basis functions but does not provide visualization.
 The command line usage is the following: